emilannevelink/InterlayerDislocations_Daw/README.md

 Note this is for python 2.7 .
 You may need to specify a specific compiler flag as well (e.g. CC=g++).

-This will give you a module named '_IDDAW'
+This will give you a module named '_IDDAW' that is referenced from python.

 # Testing